 Choices Recovery Trainings

-Bret is a licensed CRSW and Certified Peer Specialist in the state of New Hampshire and a nationally Certified Peer Recovery Support Specialist.
-He is the Lead Peer Specialist on the Intensive Transition Team with the Mental Health Center of Greater Manchester.
-Bret is a member of the NH Behavioral Health Disaster Team, and a member of the Peer Review Committee for the New Hampshire State Board of Licensing for Alcohol and other Drug Use Professionals.
+is a CRSW and Certified Peer Specialist in the State of New Hampshire and is a Nationally Certified Peer Recovery Support Specialist.
+He is the Senior Peer Specialist with the Mental Health Center of Greater Manchester, working in Acute Care Services, Supervising CRSW’s, facilitating co-reflection for CPS’s and facilitating training for CRSW’s and CPS’s.
+Bret is a member of the NH Behavioral Health Disaster Team.
 Additionally, Bret is an Information Expert for the ICRC Peer Division.
+Bret is a published author on topics related to the Peer profession.
+He is an advocate for all Peers, educating individuals at the State level on the roles, responsibilities, and values of Peer Support Work.

 Alexander Fidalgo was born in NY, and later raised in Puerto Rico and Tampa, Florida.
 He is a person in long term recovery.
-Alex is the Recovery Coach for Adcare Hospital in Worcester, MA under the umbrella of Blue Cross Blue Shield.
-He also works under Health Resources in Acton as a Trainer Associated in the Opioids Prevention Grant, as well as a Mentor for Hampden County.
+Alex works under Health Resources in Acton as a Trainer Associated in the Opioids Prevention Grant, as well as a Mentor for Hampden County.

 Committed to his church, Alex graduated from the Latino Behavioral Health Workforce Program and was trained as a Recovery Coach in 2014.
-Alex has been providing peer recovery services and supervision for more than six years with various agencies.
 He has been a Recovery Coach Trainer for five years with the Bureau of Substance Addiction Services.

 For bilingual trainings offered in Spanish, Choices Peer Coach Recovery Trainings relies on Alexander’s expertise and enthusiasm.